 What are satellites?
 How do we use them?
 And why are there so many of them hanging out in Earth's orbit?
-Everyday Einstein answers these and many other questions about satellites.
+Ask Science answers these and many other questions about satellites.

-Hi, I’m Dr. Sabrina Stierwalt, the Everyday Einstein, here with Quick and Dirty Tips to help you make sense of science.
+Hi, I’m Dr. Sabrina Stierwalt, the Ask Science, here with Quick and Dirty Tips to help you make sense of science.

 This coming week is a holiday here in the United States in which we celebrate the life and accomplishments of Dr. Martin Luther King, Jr, a civil rights activist who played an important role in ending segregation.